dado3212/pearls-before-swine/README.md

 It also has the code for automatically downloading the daily Pearls Before Swine, running it through OCR analysis (what used to be a modified version of Tesseract, and is now politely asking ChatGPT), adds it to the aforementioned indexer, and posts it to https://www.reddit.com/r/pearlsbeforeswine.

+If you're interested in the transcribed data, a dump of the SQL database as of June 13th, 2024 is in the assets folder.

 ## Setup

 ### Create Reddit App